urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/Notes.md

             It is used to implement a LIFO (Last In, First Out) It is deprecated, but kept to maintain backwards compatibility LinkedList
-        Contains the following methods
+            Consist on multiple objects of Node type.
+Always contains the reference to first and last nodes It is also one of the most popular implementations of the Queue interface Contains the following methods
           get(), set(), add(), indexOf(), lastIndexOf(), listIterator(), sublist(), replaceAll(), sort() Set interface